Education

 Aug 10, 2023

 Is the SAT or ACT on the horizon for your high schooler?
 A lot of emphasis is placed on college entrance exams, and your child may be anxious about their scores.
-To adequately prepare for the SAT or ACT, consider these tips: Practice, practice, practice: Encourage your student to take free online practice tests early and often.
-Not only is this an effective way to get familiar with the types of questions that will be on the test, it can give your child a sense of where they stand currently and...
+To adequately prepare for the SAT or ACT, consider these tips: - Practice, practice, practice: Encourage your student to take free online practice tests early and often.
+Not only is this an effective way to get familiar with the types of questions that will be on the test, it can give your child a sense of where they stand currently...

 • Aug 10, 2023